home plays overview hot news films tv photos download shop discussion best scene study

 Steven Berkoff - Exorcist Vengeance - Bishop Canelo

 Berkoff plays a Vatican representative Bishop Canelo who may or may not have ulterior motives.
-His brief appearances (presumably a days work) are good.
+His brief appearance (presumably a days work) are good.

 The screenplay is by Matthew B.C. (sic) and Jeff Miller with some mechanical writing- "How long do you intend on staying" / "As long as it takes".
 As well as using a gun and initiating fights, Father Josef doesn't bother saying grace at meals.
 Missed details like these could have helped build up the character.